 We also share employment related details on a non-identifiable basis with professional advisors, and with inter-collegiate bodies to assess and monitor fair grading, remuneration and employment approach.

 Employment related data may be shared, again on an anonymous non-identifiable basis and often in aggregated format, with external bodies for the purposes of monitoring equal opportunities.

-Information is not shared with other third parties without your written consent, other than your name, role and employment contact details which are made publically available.
-Generally, personal data is not shared outside of the European Economic Area.
+Information is not shared with other third parties without your written consent, other than your name, role and employment contact details which are made publicly available.

 How we store your data